Overview of the Program

 If you're interested in pursuing the Reading Intervention Program services or would like to be contacted in regard to other literacy services for children, click the button to fill out a secure form (opens in another tab).Reading Program Application

-Common Questions and Concerns About the Reading Program
+Common Questions About the Reading Program

 > Is the UCLL Reading Intervention Program right for my child?